Ptujec/LaunchBar/Zotero-Actions/README.md

 Search, browse, and act on items from your local [Zotero](https://www.zotero.org) database.

-Note: I tested this action with a library of 2k items (almost 4k if you count attachments).
+**Note**: I tested this action with a library of 2k items (almost 4k if you count attachments).
 It should be pretty snappy with that size.
 However, I am always open to ideas or contributions to improve performance.

 ## Search